 The best thing about each of my projects is when my client (who by this time I think of as a friend) is to the point when we can introduce elements that are unique to their project.
 It tends to happen naturally as we develop the design.

-Clients tell me their goals for the space, we talk about what the space needs to accomplish to reach these goals.
+Clients tell me their goals for the space at the consultation and we talk about what the space needs to accomplish these goals.
 This is more about the function of the space.
 We insure it meets their needs and not the needs of an unknown Houzz or Pinterest viewer.
 As we move forward, we ask, ‘what is the very first thing you see, hear, feel and yes, sometimes even smell’, when you initially enter?

 You may also notice the numerous outdoor spaces; The elevated, west facing deck with Adirondack chairs for wine, warm evenings and sunsets.
-The small, cozy, southeast facing back deck with comfy furniture and a cover.
-It is perfect for weekend early morning coffee and even in the colder months (i.e. rainy), when we add a fire ring and a string of lights, it’s perfect for watching an Anthony Bourdain on the computer.
+The small, cozy, southeast facing back deck with comfy furniture, a cover and a heat lamp.
+It is perfect for weekend early morning coffee and even in the colder months (i.e. rainy), when we add a fire ring and a string of lights.
+This makes it perfect for watching an Anthony Bourdain on the computer.

 Two steps up from there is the backyard with vegetable gardens and an outdoor kitchen complete with recycled granite countertops from Second Use and a Big Green Egg.
 A Rainier Cherry tree is in the middle with an old swing that the kids spent many years on.
 If we have a really big group, we have a couple of 6’ fold out tables that we can put on the lawn.
 We then scrounge up chairs from around the house for seating.These are all very small spaces.

 My lot is under 4,000 square feet.
 Your spaces don’t need to be big.
 It just needs to be about you.
 What do you value?
 What do you like to see when you pull up in the driveway or open your front door?
 What is important to you and your family?